This article may include advertisements, paid product features, affiliate links and other forms of sponsorship.

 I wish I knew how to do everything and be THAT mom.
 But, I’m humbly not!!
 There’s one thing I really want my kids to master when they are out on their own: problem-solving.
 Whether my kids were to learn at an ivy-league school or within the humble walls of our home, learning the art and mechanics of problem-solving is something they will need to get along comfortably in life.
 Even if it’s the simple act of “Googling It” – they are working the solving bit to help themselves in life.

 I’m a firm believer in this.
 If they are unable to think through a situation, they will always feel like they need someone or have to to go someone else to solve their problems.
 I’m quite possibly raising one of the many future leaders of our country…solving issues and problems should be like grocery shopping; a necessity of life.

 “Educating students in STEM subjects (if taught correctly) prepares students for life, regardless of the profession they choose to follow.
 Those subjects teach students how to think critically and how to solve problems — skills that can be used throughout life to help them get through tough times and take advantage of opportunities whenever they appear.”

 My goal for my children is not to raise them to “take a really great test and pass.”
-I want them to function without fear in the real world, complete with all its real-world problems -whether it’s simply finding the best deal on cable service to choosing the how to develop the next social media app.
+I want them to function without fear in the real world, complete with all its real-world problems.
+Whether it’s simply finding the best deal on cable service or choosing the how to develop the next social media app.
 As long as they have the tools and skills to begin and execute (with a no-fear mindset for the task at hand) critical thinking…BOOM!
 My job is done.